quimortiz/dynoRRT/README.md

 # dynoRRT

-A simple and performant motion planning for C++ and Python.
+A simple and performant motion planning library for C++ and Python.
 Install in seconds, solve in milliseconds!

+Demo: From zero to hero in 2 Minutes (Real time Screen-cast)

 Pre alpha state!